jose-troche/PebbleThermostatSetter/README.md

 Pebble Thermostat Setter
 ========================

-Pebble smart watch application to set the temperature of a home by controlling a wi-fi thermostat from the watch.
+Pebble smart watch application to adjust the temperature of a home by controlling a Wi-Fi thermostat from the watch.
+The application is self-contained and has no external dependencies, except for the Pebble SDK.

 The application supports multiple thermostats.
 The middle button selects a specific thermostat, while the up and down buttons raise and lower the temperature of the selected thermostat.
-The watch display shows the name of the selected thermostat and its temperature (see image below).
+The watch display shows the name of the selected thermostat and its temperature.

 ![Watch App](https://raw.githubusercontent.com/jose-troche/Documentation/master/PebbleThermostatSetter/PebbleThermostatSetterDiagram.png)

-The application is self contained and has no external dependencies, except for the Pebble SDK.

 Installing the Application
 ==========================